-On April 15, 1997, the Company entered into an agreement with Mr. Caldwell, on October 29, 1997 with Mr. Calderoni and on August 1, 1997 with Mr. Scarborough which are substantially the same as that of Mr. Neal described above, except (i) the severance period following termination is one year before a change of control and three years after a change of control; (ii) coverage under welfare benefit plans and additional age and service credit under the Company's deferred compensation plans following termination is one year before a change of control and three years (or the minimum age and service credit required for early retirement benefits and the retirement interest rate) after a change of control; and (iii) there are no comparable provisions relating to payments under the LTIP or assumption of insurance policies.
+On April 15, 1997, the Company entered into an agreement with Mr. Caldwell.
+On August 1, 1997, the Company entered into an agreement with Mr. Scarborough, which was amended on May 1, 2000 to reflect his promotion to President and Chief Operating Officer.
+These agreements are substantially the same as Mr. Neal's described above, except (i) the severance period following termination is one year before a change of control and three years after a change of control; (ii) coverage under welfare benefit plans and additional age and service credit under the Company's deferred compensation plans following termination is one year before a change of control and three years (or the minimum age and service credit required for early retirement benefits and the retirement interest rate) after a change of control; and (iii) there are no comparable provisions relating to payments under the LTIP or assumption of insurance policies.
 On March 16, 1996, the Company entered into an agreement with Mr. van Schoonenberg providing that, if his employment with the Company is terminated for any reason other than for death, disability, cause, or voluntary resignation without good reason (as such terms are defined in the agreement), he will receive a payment equivalent to two years salary and bonus, continue to participate in benefit and incentive plans for a two-year period, his unvested options will be accelerated, and he will receive the minimum age and service credit required for early retirement eligibility and other purposes; in the event of such termination within two years of a change of control, he will receive a payment equal to three times salary and bonus, payment for LTIP and reimbursement for excise taxes.